simenghua/OpenSource/README.md

 License
 -
-This code is available under the "MIT License".
+This code and pictures are available under the "MIT License".
 Please see the file COPYING in this distribution for license terms.